Simple Access Control System: Use Barcode Scanner RTMU86 Control The Lock Directly, Without Use Access Control Panel.

 RTMU86 uploads the scan data to the server and controls the door lock

-In most cases, the composition of the access control system is like this: barcode scanner / NFC reader + access control panel + lock + background control software/server.
+In most cases, the composition of the access control system is like this: barcode scanner / NFC reader + access control panel + lock + control software/server.

 However, if you use our RTMU86, we can make the system more simple.

 Firstly, connect use RTMU86 scanner with the lock, and then connect RTMU86 to the server via Ethernet.
 The scanned content is sent to the server through the Ethernet.
 After the server verifies the content and sends the unlock command to the RTMU86, the RTMU86 directly controls the lock to be opened.
+So the solution becomes:

 Through this solution, we do not need to use the access control panel, thereby reducing the cost and greatly simplifying the difficulty of system integration.
+So

 - If you use this solution, customers need to develop/build their own access control management software.